-22. PHOTOGRAPHY & VIDEO RECORDING OF CHILDREN, YOUNG PEOPLE & VULNERABLE ADULTS states that a person must have given explicit permission before any personal details can be published.
+25. PHOTOGRAPHY & VIDEO RECORDING OF CHILDREN, YOUNG PEOPLE & VULNERABLE ADULTS

+The use of images is governed by the requirements of the General Data Protection Regulations 2018.
+This states that a person must have given explicit permission before any personal details can be published.
 Where the person is a child or young person, the permission, otherwise known as consent, must be given by their parent or guardian.